MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 1. Via Game Manager.
 2. Using the Admin API method [AddNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addnews).

-### Creating Title News with Game Manager
+### Creating title news with Game Manager

-To create Title News entries with **Game Manager**:
+To create title news entries with **Game Manager**:

 Navigate to your title -> **Content** -> **Title News** -> **New Title News** as shown in the following image.

 ![Title News](../media/tutorials/game-manager-content-title-news-new-title-news.png)

 For the purposes of this tutorial, we will assume your title’s default language is English.
-This means that you must add strings for your default language before you can save the Title News.
+This means that you must add strings for your default language before you can save the title news.

 Adding more languages is as simple as clicking on **ADD LANGUAGE**, choosing the language you want to add, and then typing in the localized strings.
-In the previous image, we added Korean strings to our Title News entry.
+In the previous image, we added Korean strings to our title news entry.

 Select the **Save Title News** button, and your entry will be created.

 The timestamp is the time that players will see next to the title news.
-The timestamp is automatically set to the system date at the moment you click the **Save Title News** button, but you can also set it manually.
+The timestamp is automatically set to the system date at the moment you select the **Save Title News** button, but you can *also* set it manually.
 After saving the title news page, you'll be redirected back to the page that contains the list of your title news entries.

-### Creating Title News using the PlayFab Admin API
+### Creating title news using the PlayFab Admin API

 You can create title news by calling [AddNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addnews) method.
 Using this Admin API allows you to specify a custom timestamp.
 News added this way is *immediately* published.
-You can then add localized content to the item you just created by calling [AddLocalizedNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addlocalizednews) with the news ID returned from the **AddNews** method.
+You can then add localized content to the item you just created by calling [AddLocalizedNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addlocalizednews), with the news ID returned from the `AddNews` method.

 The code example that follows demonstrates this.